I’m a recent graduate seeking to educate the public on the wonders of the Ancient World, especially Ancient Egypt.

 I graduated with a BA in Anthropology, Archaeology, and Art History in 2017 and even had the opportunity to study abroad at the Institute of Archaeology at University College London and travel Europe.

 I then graduated with my MA in Egyptian Art and Archaeology in 2020.
-After discovering that a PhD would not be for me, I discovered the field of Museum Education and I am currently completing a Museum Studies Graduate Certificate.
+After discovering that a PhD would not be for me, I discovered the field of Museum Education and completed a Graduate Certificate in Museum Studies at the University of Memphis.

 - Art Museum at the University of Memphis, Egyptian Art, Graduate Assistant